- About Hunger

 - Write a letter to Congress asking that a circle of protection be formed around programs that support nutrition during this critical 1,000-day window.
 Here are some tips about what to say in your letter.

-- As a group, pledge to engage in 1,000 conversations about maternal and child nutrition in 1,000 days.
+- Facilitate 1,000 conversations about maternal and child nutrition in 1,000 days in your church.
 There are many ways to have a “conversation”— here are some ideas.

-- Take a moment to fill out this form pledging to have as many conversations as you think your group can carry.
+- Take a moment to fill out this form pledging to be a champion for maternal and child nutrition.

 - Here are some resources to help you along the way.
 Check back periodically to see what’s new!

-- New for Advent 2012: Mary's Story: Bible Study Guide on Maternal and Child Nutrition
+- New for Advent: Mary's Story: Bible Study Guide on Maternal and Child Nutrition

 - Download the full 1,000 Conversations Kit